Genis-Vell: 2000s

 Genis-Vell appeared as part of the U-Decide initiative in the 2002 Captain Marvel series, by writer Peter David.
 It was cancelled after 25 issues.
 He appeared in the 2022 Genis-Vell: Captain Marvel series, also written by David.

 Fictional character biography

 Birth and early life

 After the death of Mar-Vell (Captain Marvel), his lover Elysius decides to have a son.
-As one of the Eternals living on Titan, she uses the advanced technology of her race to impregnate herself with some of Mar-Vell's genetic material.
+As one of the Eternals living on Titan, she uses the advanced technology of her race to impregnate herself using Mar-Vell's genetic material.
 Elysius seeks to protect her new son, Genis-Vell, from Mar-Vell's powerful enemies by taking him to a distant planet.
 There, she artificially ages him and implants false memories in his brain, making him believe that he had a natural childhood and that he is the son of Starfox.

-Elysius like her son was created artificially.
-Elysius was created by the Titan computer ISAAC which had been corrupted by Thanos.
+Elysius, like her son, was created artificially.
+Elysius was created by the Titan computer ISAAC, which had been corrupted by Thanos.